Phase 5Evaluation and Security·10 min read

 # Install Docker (if not installed)

-# macOS: brew install docker
+# macOS: brew install --cask docker # Docker Desktop (includes the daemon)

 # Ubuntu: apt install docker.io